amy-verma/Question-React/Redux.md

 3. reducer-Actually carries out the state transition depending on the state
 4. Reducers:Pure function that takes the current state and action and return a new state
 5. Provider- A React component that makes the Redux store availableto the app
-6. useSelector- A hook to access the state from the store
+6. useSelector- A hook to access/identify/read what portion of the store i need to read/need to subscribe to
 7. useDispatch - A hook to dispatch the actions

 STEPS